martindevans/martindevans.me/_posts/2013-04-16-Finite-State-Machines-(Are-Boring).md

 ## Coming Soon

-I'm going to discuss *Goal Oriented Action Planning* and *Behaviour Trees* in the next coupla of entries.
+I'm going to discuss *Goal Oriented Action Planning* and *Behaviour Trees* in the next couple of entries.
 Both of these are techniques which improve upon the limitations of Finite State Machines.